Scott Hadland, MD, MPH, MS

 CARE Unit Adjunct Faculty

-Dr. Hadland has authored more than 100 peer-reviewed scientific publications, and collectively, his 14 mentees have received three national research awards under his direct supervision and published 9 peer-reviewed articles in leading journals.
+Dr. Hadland has authored more than 100 peer-reviewed scientific publications, and collectively, his 14 mentees have received three national research awards under his direct supervision and published 11 peer-reviewed articles in leading journals.
 His work has been published in leading medical journals, including The Lancet, BMJ, Pediatrics, JAMA Internal Medicine, and Addiction.
-Dr. Hadland serves on the Editorial Board for the journal Pediatrics, and previously served on the Editorial Board of the Journal of Adolescent Medicine and is an Associate Editor for the International Journal of Drug Policy.
-He has been recognized with numerous national awards (listed below), and has received research funding from the National Institute on Drug Abuse, US Centers for Disease Control and Prevention, Thrasher Research Fund, and Academic Pediatric Association, and he has been featured in The New York Times, Washington Post, NBC News, National Public Radio, and other leading news outlets.
+Dr. Hadland is on the Editorial Board for the journal Pediatrics, and previously served on the Editorial Board of the Journal of Adolescent Medicine and was an Associate Editor for the International Journal of Drug Policy.
+He has been recognized with numerous national awards (listed below), and has received research funding from the National Institute on Drug Abuse, US Centers for Disease Control and Prevention, Thrasher Research Fund, and Academic Pediatric Association, and he has been featured in The New York Times, Washington Post, CNN, NBC News, CBS News, National Public Radio, and other leading news outlets.

 Areas of Specialization